Media intelligence tools like BuzzSumo and MuckRack help PRs track mentions, find journalists, and connect with the right media contacts.

 In fact, you can even repeat this analysis for the publications you intend to pitch further down the line.

-Here’s an analysis of AI content created by TechCrunch, which reflects that same upward trend in articles, but downward trend in engagement.
+Here’s an analysis of AI content created by TechCrunch journalists, which reflects that same upward trend in articles, but downward trend in engagement.

-From this data, you can infer that journalists at TechCrunch are becoming fatigued by the topic of AI – especially if it’s not helping them hit their social share targets any longer.
+From this data, you can infer that journalists at TechCrunch are becoming fatigued by the topic of AI – especially if it’s not helping them hit their engagement targets any longer.

 BuzzSumo gives you the data to make the right decisions for your PR from beginning to end, making it more than just a Muck Rack alternative.